thelowlypeon/whether-kit/README.md

 IMPORTANT: Most of these fields are optional and exist only based on where the snapshot exists.
 For example, precipitation accumulation doesn't exist for current weather, but does for daily weather.
-I hope to clean this up so more fields are guaranteed to be present.
+So while all snapshot types use the same struct, their public accessors vary.